AdobeDocs/experience-platform.en/help/xdm/ui/fields/array.md

 ![](../../images/ui/fields/special/array.png)

-Once the checkbox is selected, additional optional controls appear in the right rail that allow you to constrain the array further.
+Once the checkbox is selected, additional controls appear in the right rail that allow you to optionally constrain the array further.
 If you do not wish to enforce a particular constraint, leave the field blank.

 The additional configuration controls for arrays are as follows: